,

 Music plays an important part in school life and we promote instrument tuition with over 100 children learning an instrument with specialist instrument tutors.

-Both our choir and orchestra meet weekly and have performed at the Royal Hall, other local venues and music festivals.
+Both our choir and band meet weekly and have performed at the Royal Hall, other local venues and music festivals.

 • Environment